CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-is a scripting language that in enables you to create dynamically up dating content
+is a scripting language that  enables you to create dynamically up dating content

 ## Question 8

-What three problem does Git & Github solve?
+What three problem does Git & Github solve? it lets people share their code with other it lets people work collaboratively  with others it lets people see their history work

 When people want to show off code to each other they can put it on Github